 - When tax returns are required, as in the case of investment property ownership, the most recent year should be provided.
 The definition of most recent is the last return scheduled to have been filed with the IRS.
 Any Borrower that applied for a tax return extension must provide a copy of the extension in the credit file along with the prior year tax return. - Wage or Salaried Borrowers: - A completed Request for Verification of Employment (Form 1005 or Form 1005(S)), or the borrower's recent paystub (reflecting 30 days of pay and YTD earnings) and IRS W- 2 form for the most recent tax year.
-Year-end paystubs can be accepted in lieu of W-2 forms to document annual earnings if needed. - A verbal VOE from each employer within 10 calendar days of the note date.
+Year-end paystubs can be accepted in lieu of W-2 forms to document annual earnings if needed.

+- A verbal VOE from each employer within 10 calendar days of the note date.
 The verbal VOE should not indicate a significant reduction of hours or earnings. - A completed, signed, and dated IRS Form 4506-C is required for each borrower.
 The form should be executed.
-When tax returns are in file, Tax Return transcripts are required.
-Any discrepancies between the two documents should be explained and if necessary additional documentation obtained to satisfactorily address.

-- Pay stubs and W-2s must be typed or computer generated.
+When tax returns are in file, Tax Return transcripts are required (unless the transcript request for current year is returned as No Record of Return, with a code 10 or the borrower is a victim of taxpayer identification theft).
+Any discrepancies between the two documents should be explained and if necessary additional documentation obtained to satisfactorily address. - Pay stubs and W-2s must be typed or computer generated.
 They should provide the borrower's full name, address, employer name, year-to-date earnings, and rate of pay. - If pay stubs reflects garnishments (child support, IRS, etc.) additional information will be required to determine if a monthly payment should be included in the debt-to-income ratio calculation. - W-2s should reflect a nine-digit Employer ID Number (EIN).
 Also, Social Security and Medicare withholding should be calculated at the appropriate rates on the W-2s and pay stubs. - Self-Employed Borrowers: - Most recent year of tax returns, personal and business if applicable (including all schedules) - O A complete, signed, and dated IRS Form 4506-C is required for each borrower(s) personal return, the forms should be executed, and the transcripts included in the credit file.
 The tax returns and transcripts should be compared; any discrepancies should be explained, and if necessary, additional documentation obtained.